Bride Wars: Plot

-Both attempt to sabotage the other's wedding with such antics as: Liv changing Emma's dance instructor, Emma secretly sending Liv candy to make her too fat to fit into her dress, Liv making Emma's spray tan bright orange, Emma changing Liv's hair dye to a shocking blue-white color, Liv registering Emma on Babies R Us and spreading rumors that she is pregnant.
-The end result is Emma showing up to Liv's invite-only bachelorette party to outdance her on stage.
+Both attempt to sabotage the other's wedding.
+Liv changes Emma's dance instructor; Emma secretly sends Liv candy so her dress will not fit; Liv makes Emma's spray tan bright orange; Emma changes Liv's hair dye to blue; Liv registers Emma on Babies "R" Us and spreads rumors that she is pregnant; Emma shows up to Liv's invite-only bachelorette party and outdances her.
+Emma and Fletcher argue over her behavior.
+Fletcher cannot accept her newfound outspokenness and self-confidence.
+In contrast, Liv has learned to be more sensitive and expressive and has grown closer to Daniel.
+However, her stress about the wedding causes her demotion at work.

-Emma and Fletcher get into an argument regarding Emma's maniacal behavior, sabotaging Liv's wedding and their friendship, and how Emma has changed since they first met.
-The couple undergoes strains in their relationship because of Emma's newfound outspokenness and self-confidence.
-In contrast, Liv has learned to be more sensitive and expressive.
-However, due to her stress about the wedding and strained friendship with Emma, she ends up being demoted from her job as an attorney.

-Both brides-to-be are shown to be in the Plaza very shortly before they are due to be wed, separately.
-Right before Liv leaves to begin her march to the altar, she encounters Emma's father and receives his blessing; immediately she regrets setting up a wild spring break DVD to play at Emma's wedding.
-She sends her assistant Kevin to replace the DVD with the right one, filled with childhood memories.
-Thinking that the DVD is for a prank, he does not do so.
-Before the brides enter their respective venues, they share a brief moment of reconciliation as they both smile at each other.
+At the Plaza shortly before their ceremonies, Emma's father gives Liv his blessing, causing her to regret setting up a wild spring break DVD to play at Emma's ceremony.
+She sends her assistant Kevin to replace the DVD with the original one, filled with childhood memories.
+Believing it is a prank, he does not do it.
+Before the brides enter their respective venues, they share a brief moment of reconciliation from afar, smiling at each other.
+Liv's smile is confident, but Emma's is tinged with tears, suggesting she is having second thoughts about her fiancé.

-Emma begins her walk down the aisle but stops when the footage of her spring break is shown.
-She loses her temper and tackles Liv at her wedding on the other side.
-The two brides wrestle in their dresses on the floor to the shock of the guests, Fletcher, and Emma's parents who are standing in the doorway.
-Emma stands up and walks over to Fletcher who is upset at her behavior.
-Emma tells him that she is not the same person he fell in love with 10 years ago and that she has changed over the years.
-With that, the two decide to call off their wedding.
-Liv's wedding resumes after the two friends talk things out and reconcile.
-Emma, now Liv's maid of honor, is later and dancing with Nate, Liv's brother, and a well-known magazine journalist.
+Emma begins walking down the aisle, but stops when she sees the spring break DVD playing.
+Infuriated, she tackles Liv at her wedding on the other side.
+While wrestling in their dresses on the floor, they shock the guests.
+Emma tells Fletcher she is not the same person he fell in love with 10 years earlier, and they subsequently call off their wedding.
+Liv's wedding resumes after they reconcile.
+Emma, now Liv's maid of honor, later dances with Liv's brother Nate, a well-known magazine journalist.

-The film picks up a year later when Liv and Emma meet up for drinks, where it's revealed that Emma married Nate.
-Liv offers a toast to marriage but Emma says she's not drinking.
-When Liv says she's not either, it dawns on them that they are pregnant and their due dates are the same: March 3.
+A year later, Liv and Emma meet up for drinks, where it is revealed that Emma married Nate.
+Liv proposes a toast to marriage, but Emma says she is not drinking.
+When Liv says she is not either, they realize they are both pregnant and their due dates are the same: March 3.
 The best friends squeal with excitement and hug happily.